amalgamaria/secretariat/docs/access/transfer.rst

 	e.
 Type your ``username`` in the "User" box
 	f.
 Click "OK" at the bottom of the window

+	*You will only need to create a new site the first time: After this, start from Step 5*

 5. Reopen the "Site manager" and select "**Secretariat**" in the list of sites in the left window
 6. Click "Connect" and enter your password
 7. Trust the host: An "Unknown host key" window may appear with a message similar to the one below; Click "OK"